 We know that not everyone can attend meetings in person or those held during the day.
-We hope to stream all our meetings live on our website or social media, for example, Skype or Facebook.
-You could also join a meeting by telephone or text.
-We are looking at introducing evening opportunities, including live feedback sessions on Facebook or through Skype.
-Our Membership and Voice Team are keen to hear from you on how we can make it easier for you get involved and have your voice heard.
+We have recently begun to stream meetings live on “Microsoft Teams”.
+If you cannot attend a meeting in person or online, please still feel free to contact us to make any views or concerns you have known to us.
+Our Membership and Voice Team are also keen to hear from you on how we can make it easier for you get involved and have your voice heard.

 Carers tell us it’s important to them that services and organisations are open and transparent in their decision-making and the way in which they deliver their services.
-We will publish the notes of all our involvement meetings and workshops on the Carers Voice pages of our website, so you can see how we work and the way in which carers shape our services.
-The dates of all involvement opportunities are listed on the Carers Voice and Events sections of our website.
+We share the minutes of all our involvement meetings and workshops via email with all our members so you can see how we work and the way in which carers shape our services.
+The dates of our involvement groups and locality meetings are listed on the Carers Voice and Events sections of this website.

 This extends beyond Carers Matter Norfolk to health and social care services, social welfare (e.g. benefits and housing) support and anything else that affects you or the people you care for.

 We encourage all services to work in co-production which means ‘delivering public services in an equal and reciprocal relationship between professionals, people using services, their families and their neighbours’